infcloud01/Agents/Outlook_Agent/readme.md

 ## 🔒 Security & Privacy

-This script was designed with enterprise security in mind:
+This agent was designed with enterprise security in mind:
 * It does **not** use undocumented APIs or scrape web interfaces.
 * It utilizes official Oracle GenAI SDKs to comply with standard corporate Data Loss Prevention (DLP) policies.
 * It strictly operates in a "Draft-Only" mode to prevent accidental hallucinated emails from being sent to colleagues.